jacksonmafra-umain/StockholmTransport/PUBLISHING.md

 # Library Publishing Guide

-This document outlines the process for publishing the `StockholmTransport` library to local environments for testing, and to public/private registries for distribution.
+This document outlines the process for publishing the `StockholmTransport` library to local environments for development, and to remote registries for public distribution.

 ## 1. Prerequisites: Secret Management